bitnami/containers/bitnami/postgresql-repmgr/README.md

-# Bitnami package for PostgreSQL HA
+# Bitnami Secure Image for PostgreSQL HA

 ## What is PostgreSQL HA?